Structured Decision Making (SDM) Safety Plans

 • An existing plan is already in place and needs to be reviewed

-• New information is obtained that may indicate the presence of an SDM safety threat that has not been discussed with the family
+• New information is obtained that may indicate the presence of a new SDM safety threat that has not been discussed with the family

 When a SDM Safety Plan is in place, CSWs are to consult with their SCSW to determine if it should be discussed during a scheduled CFTM, or if a CFTM is needed.